-Dental Fillings What to Expect
+Dental Fillings: What to Expect

 Dr. Sarkarzadeh can typically complete a dental filling treatment in just one visit to our Rockville, MD dentist office.
 Although many patients become slightly anxious at the thought of a dental filling, most experience little to no discomfort during their treatment.

 Dr. Sarkarzadeh will begin treatment by administering a local anesthetic for your comfort.
 Once you are comfortable and numb, he will begin removing the decayed tissue from the tooth.
 Once all diseased material has been removed, the tooth will be thoroughly cleaned and prepared for filling.
-The filling material of choice will be applied to the tooth and permanently bonded.
-This will provide you a natural-looking and comfortable surface for normal chewing and speaking.
+The dentist applies the filling material of choice to the tooth and permanently bonds it.
+This will provide you with a natural-looking and comfortable surface for normal chewing and speaking.

 Preventing tooth decay starts at home with good oral hygiene habits.
 Good daily oral hygiene and routine dentist appointments are the keys to minimizing your risk of tooth decay, thus minimizing your risk of needing a tooth filling, and can provide the foundation for lifelong dental health.